indocom/lumina/docs/after/registration2.md

 If you are under 18 years old at the point of completion of Registration (Part One), please also email the following printouts with your parent’s signature to ugregistration@nus.edu.sg:

-1. Risk Acknowledgement and Consent aka Release of Liability
+1. Risk Acknowledgement and Consent
 2. Authorization of Medical Procedures
 3. Appointment of Local (Singapore-based) Representative.